siamweb/l-system/README.md

 * The mechanism for translating a string into a geometric structure can be explained as follows:

   Given a string containing the symbols in the alphabet.
-Iterate of the string of symbols and execute the following operations (imagine yourself holding down a pencil on a paper)
+Iterate over the string of symbols and execute the following operations (imagine yourself holding down a pencil on a paper)

     * F: draw a straight line